eavestn/learnings/kubernetes/setup-windows.md

 #### Windows Has Every Opinion

 Microsoft wants to be the cool kid.
 This deep desire is reflected in _everything_ Microsoft releases: languages, editors, utilities, short cuts, cloud solutions, etc. Microsoft doesn't really seem to break ground (VS Code; TS aside).
 Microsoft isn't the trend setter (sorry Microsoft, I promise I love you), Microsoft is the trend follower.
-By many developers, engineers, support specialists - whatever the professional flavor - Microsoft seems to always have been deemed wholly incomplete; so much so that one of the first things I used to tell my students to do - or my new-to-field colleagues - was install some sort of terminal emulator like [Cmder](https://cmder.net/) because Windows never did everything as quickly as you wanted it to.
+By many developers, engineers, support specialists - whatever the professional flavor - Microsoft seems to always have been deemed wholly incomplete; so much so that one of the first things I used to tell my students to do - or my new-to-field colleagues - was install some sort of terminal emulator like [Cmder](https://cmder.net/) because Windows never did everything as quickly as you wanted it to (the reasonings behind this being myriad).

 One of my former colleagues hated C#.
 Unlike a language like Java (which I think is massively behind the times), C# does not have an opinion about how it should be written.
 Opinions about its composition are not built into the language through the lack of feature set additions.
 C# sees another language - say Java or JavaScript - adopt a functionality - say lambda functions or duck typing - and without care for its relevance integrates it.